 That's more of a life experience one, and you hear it used a lot in golf, there you see a guy get away with one wherever it may be.
 We all at times are beneficiaries of clean livin' or at least that's our story and we're stickin' to it.
 There's got to be a reason why we just got lucky.
 That's just a different way of saying that.

 "Lefthanded larceny" or righthanded robbery" (used when a goalie makes a big glove save)

 I've heard "lefthanded larceny" somewhere before, but I think I made up "righthanded robbery," or at least in my mind I did.
 I heard something this year that there are only five righthanded-catching goalies who have appeared in games in the NHL this season.
 I know Jonas Hiller obviously is one of them so he gives me the chance to use that one.
 Hazy [broadcast partner Brian Hayward] calls guys who catch righthanded "silly-siders," and that's one I've always heard.
 But it would be a mouthful to try and make something up using that expression.

-“The fans are chanting, ‘We disagree’” (used when fans are chanting a familiar and slightly vulgar phrase directed at the officials)
+"The fans are chanting, 'We disagree'" (used when fans are chanting a familiar and slightly non-family-friendly phrase directed at the officials)